StartLife Accelerate Program makes promising Food & Agtech startups ready for investors

 The new StartLife Accelerate Program starts this September.
 Startups that are interested in participating, can apply until 1 August 2019.

-The participants of the latest edition of the StartLife Accelerate Program (spring cohort 2019):
+The participants of the StartLife Accelerate Spring Cohort 2019 are:

 - Clevabit: Using sensors and data analytics to help livestock farmers monitor and improve the health of their animals.